lokalized/lokalized-java/README.md

 #### Design Non-Goals

-* Support for collation and date/time, number, percentage, and currency formatting (these problems are already solved well)
+* Support for date/time, number, percentage, and currency localization, as well as collation (these problems are already solved well)

 #### Roadmap